Howdy to you!!

 Chirp!
 Chirp!
 Have you heard about the Grackles?
 Grackles

-are shiny looking black birds.
-There are 11 species of grackles that live in
+are shiny-looking blackbirds.
+11 species of grackles live in

-later we spotted them perching on the branches in the tree near their nest.
+later, we spotted them perching on branches of the tree near their nest.
 The

 grackles were close by watching.
 We got to experience a baby grackle learning